AkhilBaidya/RedBlackTree/README.md

 ./finalProgramName

 # Interacting with the Program
-There are currently three commands you can input (all case-sensitive for now - use all caps):
+There are currently five commands you can input (all case-sensitive for now - use all caps):

 1. "ADD"
 The program will tell you to add manually or by a file.
 To add manually write "man" and to add by file write "file."